engineyard/ey-docs/pages/application_home.md

 If you need to configure gems for your application now or anytime, just navigate to the gems page.

-  - Under SERVER TOOLS, click on **Dashboard**.
+  - Under SERVER TOOLS, click Dashboard.
-  - Click on the name of your application.
+  - Click the name of your application.
-  - Then click the **Add RubyGems** icon, in the upper right.
+  - Then click the Add RubyGems icon, in the upper right.

 ### Search for a Gem